man455/wordpress-job-manager/readme.txt

 * FIXED: Emails not working properly
 * FIXED: Some performance tweaks
 * FIXED: Some print CSS tweaks
+* FIXED: Javascript error when deleting a new the default new field
+* FIXED: Upgrading now works with Maintenance Mode upgrades
+* FIXED: RSS showing expired jobs
+* FIXED: Performance tweaks on job lists, widgets
+* FIXED: Checkboxes not staying checked when editing an existing job

 = 0.6.6 =
 * ADDED: Individual job pages will try to load category templates before default template